 That’s when Plan B comes into play.
 Plan B’s are there to avert real unplanned disasters.

-Advertising creative genius Dave Trott tells a great story in which young David Jones (that’s David Bowie to most of you), unlike his peers, explored the vast world of music, and how this formed a solid basis of inspiration and source of ideas throughout his amazing and successful artistic career.
+Advertising genius Dave Trott tells a great story in which young David Jones (that’s David Bowie to most of us), in contrast to his peers, explored the vast world of music, and he goes on to explain how this formed a solid basis of inspiration and source of ideas throughout his amazingly successful artistic career.

 Managers, can become better leaders and people, not by simply copying what management gurus say, or by following some new management fad or fashion, but by going where other managers gear to tread.